CiscoDevNet/intersight-powershell/docs/Set-IntersightEquipmentSwitchOperation.md

 ```

 ### -AdminLocatorLedActionState
-Defines status of action performed on AdminLocatorLedState.\n* `None` - Nil value when no action has been triggered by the user.\n* `Applied` - User configured settings are in applied state.\n* `Applying` - User settings are being applied on the target server.\n* `Failed` - User configured settings could not be applied.
+Defines status of action performed on AdminLocatorLedState.\n* `None` - Nil value when no action has been triggered by the user.\n* `Applied` - User configured settings are in applied state.\n* `Applying` - User settings are being applied on the target server.\n* `Failed` - User configured settings could not be applied.\n* `Scheduled` - User configured settings are scheduled to be applied.

 ```yaml
 Type: EquipmentSwitchOperation.AdminLocatorLedActionStateEnum